-Situated right in the heart of Liverpool nightlife, McCooleys is one of the best spots to watch football in Liverpool with a big atmosphere and plenty of company.
+Situated right in the heart of Liverpool nightlife, McCooley’s is one of the best spots to watch football in Liverpool.

 Where: The Shankly Hotel, Liverpool

 The Shankly Hotel’s rooftop terrace is a hidden gem in Liverpool.
-The spacious spot takes watching the football to a whole new level, literally!
+The spacious spot takes watching the football to a whole new level, quite literally.

 Offering spectacular views across Liverpool skyline, Eden Terrace is becoming a favourite for watching the match with the most fantastic backdrop.

 Where: Seel Street, Liverpool